Home ยป Recipes ยป Sourdough

 *Stick to preparing homemade sweet potato puree.
 Canned puree has a higher moisture content, which can affect the texture of these rolls.

-SWEET POTATO PUREE โ€“ To make the sweet potato puree, preheat the oven to 400F and prepare 2 medium sweet potatoes.
-Wash and dry the potatoes, then prick the surface with a fork.
+SWEET POTATO PUREEย โ€“ To make the sweet potato puree, preheat the oven to 400F and prepare 1 medium sweet potato.
+Wash and dry the potato, then prick the surface with a fork.
 Place on a baking sheet lined with foil and bake for 50 minutes to 1 hour, or until fork tender.
-Allow the potatoes to cool, just enough to handle, then peel off the skins and blend the potatoes in a food processor until smooth.
+Allow the potato to cool, just enough to handle, then peel off the skin and blend the potato in a food processor until smooth.

 Prick the sweet potato all over with a fork.